nmashchenko/teameights/README.md

 The plan for now is:

 1️⃣	Do first meetings to discuss and assign roles for this project as well as understand the deadlines and requirments

+  (a) Discuss the overall idea and probably remove/add some functionality!
+It is important that you express your thoughts and discuss what you like / don't like about it from the user perspective.

 2️⃣ Introduce the codebase we have now to the new team members and start the learning process of side technologies.